 - 1. Grades between 60 and 69 during the first nine weeks: Student will be given an opportunity to move to a regular classroom/course - 2.
-Grade between 60 and 69 at the end of any two consecutive nine weeks: The student will be placed in a regular classroom/course. - 3.
-Grade between 60 and 69 at the end of any semester: The student will be given a choice about moving to a regular classroom/course. - 4.
-Grade below 60 at the end of the semester: The student will be placed in a regular classroom/course
+Grade between 60 and 69 at the end of any two consecutive nine weeks: Student will be placed in a regular classroom/course. - 3.
+Grade between 60 and 69 at the end of any semester: Student will be given a choice about moving to a regular classroom/course. - 4.
+Grade below 60 at the end of the semester: Student placed in a regular classroom/course.